RateCity.com.au

 How is inflation measured in Australia?

-In Australia, the ABS looks to the Consumer Price Increase (CPI) to indicate inflation levels.
-This is our measurement of the percentage change in the value of goods and services, such as in the basket of goods example above.
+In Australia, the ABS looks at the Consumer Price Index (CPI) to indicate inflation levels.
+This is our measurement of the percentage change in the value of goods and services.

 The CPI groups it measures includes: